VRGroupRWTH/VTKPlugin/readme.md

 - C++17

 ## Troubleshooting

+For test data have a look at the VTKData repository (files here are referenced in the [official VTK examples](https://examples.vtk.org/site/Cxx)): https://github.com/open-cv/VTKData

 If you are using Linux or Mac the scripts or configuration may not be fully functional.
 Please consider a pull request if this is the case and you fix it. :-)